michami/MBR/README.md

 # Final Note

 You may be wondering why I **bold** numbers and traits in the rules here.
 This is to make it easier to find rules when quickly searching through visually.
 You may be thinking, "What was the rule about DEX?" or "How many tokens do I start with again?".
 By bolding the numbers and traits, they stand out from the rest of the text and your eyes are drawn more quickly to them.
-For example, when looking through this paragraph, you'll notice it's much easier to spot the word, "bold" than it is "DEX", despite "DEX" being in all uppercase.
+For example, when looking through this paragraph, you'll notice it's much easier to spot the word, "bold" then it is "DEX", despite "DEX" being in all uppercase.